-The Chancellor may appoint a replacement for a member who has been recused subject to nomination by the NAHC in accordance with CalNAGPRA §8026(a)(3) and provided; however, the balance between tribal and UC membership in the composition of the Campus Committee membership considering the case will nonetheless be maintained.
+The Chancellor may appoint a replacement for a member who has been recused subject to nomination by the NAHC in accordance with CalNAGPRA §8026(a)(3) and provided the balance between tribal and UC membership in the composition of the Campus Committee membership considering the case will nonetheless be maintained.

 Chair.
-The Campus Committee will nominate a rotating Chair from amongst the members, who, upon approval by the Chancellor, will serve for two (2) consecutive years.
+The Campus Committee may nominate a rotating Chair from amongst the members, who, upon approval by the Chancellor, will serve for two (2) consecutive years.
 The Campus Committee may renew a chairperson, upon approval by the Chancellor.
-The duties and responsibilities of the Chair include, but are not limited to, the following:
+With the assistance of the Chancellor's staff, the duties and responsibilities of the Chair include, but are not limited to, the following:

-- 1) Confer and Coordinate with the Repatriation Coordinator on a regular basis for the mutual exchange of information; - Schedule dates, times and locations for meetings in consultation with the Campus Committee membership and Repatriation Coordinator; ensure meetings are called and held in accordance with this policy; - 3) Establish and confirm an agenda for each meeting in consultation with Campus Committee membership and Repatriation Coordinator, and ensure the meeting agenda and relevant documents are circulated to Committee members in advance of the meeting to ensure sufficient time for the members to review the materials and arrange logistics, travel or telecommunications capability; - 4) Officiate and conduct meetings; - Ensure there is sufficient time during the meeting to fully discuss agenda items; and - Ensure meeting minutes are complete and accurate, retained, and reviewed at the next meeting.
+- 1) Confer and coordinate with the Repatriation Coordinator on a regular basis for the mutual exchange of information; - Schedule dates, times and locations for meetings in consultation with the Campus Committee membership and Repatriation Coordinator; ensure meetings are called and held in accordance with this policy; - 3) Establish and confirm an agenda for each meeting in consultation with Campus Committee membership and Repatriation Coordinator, and ensure the meeting agenda and relevant documents are circulated to Committee members in advance of the meeting to ensure sufficient time for the members to review the materials and arrange logistics, travel or telecommunications capability; - 4) Officiate and conduct meetings; - 5) Ensure there is sufficient time during the meeting to fully discuss agenda items; and

+6) Ensure meeting notes (e.g., minutes, action items, etc.) are complete and accurate, retained, and reviewed at the next meeting.